guiweber/config/webserv/readme.md

 - Change default User/PW: root/root

 ## Configure Ampache
 - Access the ampache address in the browser and follow the on-screen instructions.
-No not add a catalog now.
+No not add a catalog until all the config is done.
 - If Ampache complains that it can't connect to the database, you may need to copy the config file from the repo, set `use_auth = false` temporarily in order to create the first user from the app.
 - If Ampache complains that the config file is unreadeable, press the orange "Write" button.
 - Edit the config file with `nano /var/www/html/ampache/config/ampache.cfg.php`